 - Tracking the total cost of your inventory at any given time

-- Improving your customer service by providing servers with complete transparency on sold-out menu items
+- Improving your customer service by providing servers with complete transparency on sold-out menus

 - Helping you keep accurate inventory records based on your restaurant's standards

-Many restaurants begin to experiment with digitally tracking stock levels by using the features built-in to their point-of-sale (POS) system
+Many restaurants begin to experiment with digitally tracking inventory levels by using the features built into their point-of-sale (POS) system

 What is POS software?

-A POS is the platform on which a restaurant (or retailer) runs its sales transactions.
+A POS is a platform on which a restaurant (or retailer) runs its sales transactions.
 They can initiate a transaction, take payment, hold a catalog, run discounts, and more.

-With the advent of easy-to-use, budget-friendly POS platforms, most restaurants run on a POS system, even tiny food kiosks.
+With the advent of easy-to-use, budget-friendly POS platforms, most restaurants run on a food inventory POS system, even tiny food kiosks.

-Many POS systems also have inventory management features built-in.
-Since these features typically come with the POS subscription, it's with these stock management tools that restaurants first experiment with digital inventory keeping.
+Many POS systems also have inventory management system features built in.
+Since these inventory system features typically come with the POS subscription, it's with these stock management tools that restaurants first experiment with digital inventory keeping.

 Common inventory management features in a POS

-With that said, let’s take a look at the common inventory management features that a POS contains.
-The features are broken into three types: stock management, order management, and analytics.
+With that said, let’s take a look at the common inventory management qualities that a POS contains.
+These features are broken into three types:

 Stock management features

-Because the inventory management tools in a POS are developed to make selling easier for retailers, the inventory management system is usually oriented around stock management features for keeping a catalog up-to-date.
+Because the inventory management characteristics in a POS are developed to make selling easier for a retailer's business type, the inventory management system is usually oriented around stock management features for keeping a catalog up-to-date.
 Typical features include:

 - Creating products, including product variants and SKUs

-- Set up of a catalog or menu complete with specific item details and characteristics
+- Set up a catalog or menu complete with specific item details and characteristics

-- Tracking inventory count and inventory records across all locations
+- Tracking inventory counts and inventory records across multiple locations

 - Low stock notifications